ZackWilde27/Z3dPy/README.md

 # Installation Guide

-Download the repo as a zip file, extract it to the same folder as your script, and import it with:
+Download the z3dpy.py file and engine folder, and put them in the same folder as your script, then import it with
 ```python
 import z3dpy
 ```

-You only really need the z3dpy.py file, but the engine folder has some built-in meshes to use.

 My library does not come with a display, you'll need some other library, like Tkinter or PyGame.
 In my experience PyGame is faster.